isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	Tenant-occupiers must fall within one of the following categories to be eligible for Rental Relief:

-    a)	Small and Medium Enterprises (SMEs) with not more than S$100 million in annual revenue for the Financial Year 2018 or a later appropriate period where applicable<sup><a href="#fn1">1</a></sup>, at the individual or entity level<sup><a href="#fn2">2</a></sup>; or
+    a)	Small and Medium Enterprises (SMEs) with not more than S$100 million in annual revenue for the Financial Year 2018 or a later appropriate period where applicable<sup><a href="#fn1" id="ref1">1</a></sup>, at the individual or entity level<sup><a href="#fn2" id="ref2">2</a></sup>; or

     b)	The following types of Non-Profit Organisations (NPOs) with not more than S$100 million in annual revenue for the Financial Year 2018 or a later appropriate period where applicable<sup>1</sup>, at the entity level:

        i.
-Registered or exempt charities (as provided in the Charities Act);
+Registered or exempt charities (as provided in the Charities Act);<br>
       ii.
-Members of the National Council of Social Service;
+Members of the National Council of Social Service;<br>
      iii.
-National sports associations;
+National sports associations;<br>
       iv.
-National disability sports associations;
+National disability sports associations;<br>
        v.
-Specified arts and culture societies; or vi.
-Specified trade associations.
+Specified arts and culture societies; or<br>
+      vi.
+Specified trade associations.<br>

 <p><sup id="fn1">1.
 If the tenant-occupier has not carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2018, but has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
 If the foregoing does not apply, but the tenant-occupier has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2020, where the date is on or before March 2020, the reference period will be FY 2020.
 For any other case, the tenant-occupier’s average monthly revenue from the time the tenant-occupier commenced business until 31 March 2020 (both dates inclusive) will be extrapolated for comparison against the $100 million annual revenue threshold.
-Please refer to Regulation 4 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for details. <a href="#fn1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>
+Please refer to Regulation 4 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for details. <a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>
 <p><sup id="fn2">2.
 Under Regulation 2 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020, “entity” means: (a) a specified person; or (b) any of the following (including when acting as a trustee of a trust) that is not a specified person — (i)    a corporation registered under section 19 or 368 of the Companies Act (Cap.
-50); (ii) a sole proprietorship; (iii) a partnership (iv) a limited partnership (v) a limited liability partnership; (vi) a co-operative society. <a href="#fn2" title="Jump back to footnote 2 in the text.">↩</a></sup></p>
+50); (ii) a sole proprietorship; (iii) a partnership (iv) a limited partnership (v) a limited liability partnership; (vi) a co-operative society. <a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup></p>

 <u>Additional Rental Relief</u>